 Susan’s two adopted daughters—named Alice after the President’s eldest and Rebecca for reasons known only to her, and rescued from northern sky-pirates working for the Yekhe Khan late last year—also shouted bloodthirsty advice.
 It was mostly in their peasant dialect of Mandarin from north of Xian, but mixed with bits of Shanghainese and English and Spanish.
 The six-year-olds were picking those up with a speed that reminded Luz of water spilled on blotting paper.
 Most of it right now was along the lines of…

 Luz had kept that childhood easiness with new words and sounds, a rare but not unknown phenomenon.
 She thought her blood-daughters Luciana and Patricia would inherit it, judging from fairly subtle clues like instinctive perfect pitch.
 Mary and Colleen were just as intelligent, and Colleen was wildly imaginative, but she suspected their talents might run in other directions.

-Ciara Whelan sat down—thumped down—beside her and wordlessly groaned as she downed a glass of icewater flavored with lemon and then pressed the chill container to the side of her round, pink, flushed face, currently decorated with tendrils of her red-blond hair escaping from her coiled braids and plastered to it by sweat.
-Winter had brought out the almost translucent paleness that went with her redhead complexion.
+Ciara Whelan sat down—thumped down—beside her and wordlessly groaned as she downed a glass of icewater flavored with lemon and then pressed the chill container to the side of her round, pink, flushed face, currently decorated with tendrils of her waist-length red-blond hair escaping from her coiled braids and plastered to it by sweat.
+Winter here had brought out the almost translucent paleness that went with her redhead complexion.